Alpha Flight: The Flight

 Alpha Flight was preceded by a team called "The Flight".
 This team first appeared in Alpha Flight Special vol. 2 #1 (1992).

 Inspired by the debut of the Fantastic Four, James Hudson refined the purpose of Department H to find and develop Canada's superheroes.
 New recruit Groundhog joins Snowbird, St. Elmo, Stitch, Wolverine (as Weapon X) and Smart Alec in training.
-Within a week, the Flight is pressed into their first battle with Egghead's incarnation of the Emissaries of Evil (consisting of Rhino, Solarr, Eel, Porcupine, Power Man and Swordsman).
+Within a week, the Flight is pressed into their first battle with Egghead's Emissaries of Evil.
 Egghead threatens the United States from Canadian soil with a nuclear missile.
 Smart Alec disables the missile's guidance system, but Egghead triggers the detonation sequence.
 Smart Alec panics, leading to St. Elmo transforming the missile and the bomb into light.
 St. Elmo succeeds, but loses himself in the process.
 Groundhog and Michael Twoyoungmen scold Hudson for sending the team into battle while so inexperienced, with a near psychotic leader (Weapon X) and someone who folds under pressure.
-Hudson thus makes plans for a tiered team system, leading to the formation of Alpha, Beta and Gamma Flight.
+Hudson makes plans for a tiered team system, leading to the formation of Alpha, Beta and Gamma Flight.

 Pre-regular series

-Alpha Flight first appeared in The Uncanny X-Men #120 (April 1979), in which they are sent to follow up on Vindicator's first mission to retrieve Wolverine from the X-Men (The Uncanny X-Men #109).
+Alpha Flight first appeared in Uncanny X-Men #120 (April 1979), in which they are sent to follow up on Vindicator's first mission to retrieve Wolverine from the X-Men (Uncanny X-Men #109).

 The initial makeup of (Alpha Flight) was drawn from all corners of Canada and included: